sjakati98/KLEEPlayground/Readme.md

 KLEE: WARNING ONCE: silently concretizing (reason: floating point) expression (ReadLSB w32 0 input) to value 0 (/home/klee/KLEEPlayground/ChallengeProblem/right_answer.c:9)
 ```

 The reasoning behind this is, as stated in the paper [*"Floating-Point Symbolic Execution: A Case Study in N-Version Programming"*](https://srg.doc.ic.ac.uk/files/papers/klee-n-version-fp-ase-17.pdf), that no suitable solver was available during time of development.
 Instead, KLEE will concretize arguments, rendering them a different datatype than was initially intended.
 This, depending on the application, may negate any benefits of using KLEE.
 The [KLEE-Float](https://srg.doc.ic.ac.uk/projects/klee-float/) project is an effort to use floating point numbers within KLEE.
+(I am still trying to get this to build on my machine, I will update when I do.)

 ---
 ## Constraints